Perspective11/Noon/README.md

 ##### if you are working with a new project

     > npm init
-This command will initialize the project NPM The command line will ask you about the project name, description and other information, you can skip those and keep hitting enter if you want.
+This command will initialize NPM into the project.
+The command line will ask you about the project name, description and other information, you can skip those and keep hitting enter if you want.
 When you are done, you can see now that a ***package.json*** file is created in your project directory.

 ##### if you are working with this project (because ***package.json*** already exists)